bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/l/LineID_1LQ0XPbITCVe8zQJfs9vuz/Documentation.md

-Unique identification of the line.
+The unique identifier of the line.